joshmurr/cci-thesis-log/docs/_posts/2020-11-18-webgl-cnn-followup.md

 The model described right at the top is a pretty simple little autoencoder model.
 Similar models are often used in Autoencoder tutorials.
 So I implemented the equivalent model in PyTorch and trained it for a few epochs on the [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.

 PyTorch makes the model layer and layer weights quite accessible.
-The trickt part is reshaping the data in a compatible format with the WebGL CNN (which of course has all data in 2D textures).
+The tricky part is reshaping the data in a compatible format with the WebGL CNN (which of course has all data in 2D textures).
 I wasted a fair amount of time on silly methods, but turns out PyTorch has a very nifty function called `make_grid` which lays data out exactly as I want it.

 The image below shows the helper functions I made to get the filters out the model in the right format: